bgwebagency/who-wants-to-be-a-javascriptaire/README.md

 In JavaScript, when importing a default export from a module, which syntax correctly assigns an alias "myAlias" to the default import?

-- A: import { myAlias as default } from 'module';
-- B: import default as myAlias from 'module';
+- A: import default as myAlias from 'module';
-- C: import myAlias as default from 'module';
+- B: import myAlias from 'module';
-- D: import { default as myAlias } from 'module';
+- C: import { default as myAlias } from 'module';
+- D: Both option B and C

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: D
+#### Answer:  D: Both option B and C.

-The correct answer is D.

-Explanation: When importing a default export from a module in JavaScript and assigning it the alias "myAlias," the correct syntax is `import { default as myAlias }` from 'module'; This syntax allows you to import the default export from the module and assign it the specified alias, which in this case is "myAlias.<br/>" By using the `default as` syntax, you can create a new identifier (alias) for the default export within your code to avoid naming conflicts or provide a more descriptive name for the imported entity.
+Explanation: Both option B and C are valid syntaxes for importing a default export from a module and assigning it an alias.
+The difference between the two syntaxes is that option B does not use the { default as myAlias } syntax.
+This means that the default export will be imported under the name myAlias, rather than the name default.

+Here is an example of how to use the option B syntax:{import myAlias from 'module';},This will import the default export from the module module and assign it the name myAlias.
+You can then use the myAlias variable to access the default export from the module module.
+Here is an example of how to use the option C syntax:{import { default as myAlias } from 'module';},This will import the default export from the module module and assign it the alias myAlias.
+You can then use the myAlias alias to access the default export from the module module.

+ The choice of which syntax to use is up to you.
+The option B syntax is simpler, but it can lead to collisions if there is already a variable named myAlias in the current scope.
+The option C syntax is more verbose, but it avoids collisions.
 </p>
 </details>